Larchmont, New York

-Larchmont /lɑːrtʃmɒnt/ is a village located within the Town of Mamaroneck in Westchester County, New York, approximately 18 mi northeast of Midtown Manhattan.
-The population of the village was 5,864 at the 2010 census.
+Larchmont /lɑːrtʃmɒnt/ is a village located within the Town of Mamaroneck in Westchester County, New York.
+Larchmont is a suburb of New York City, located approximately 18 mi northeast of Midtown Manhattan.
+The population of the village is 6,453 as of the World Population Review.
 In February 2019, Bloomberg ranked Larchmont as the 15th wealthiest place in the United States and the third wealthiest in New York.